Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Discussion and future research direction

-\iflinenoed \linelabel{line:limitation_of_using_two_simulated_domains} \fi This current work uses simulated samples because they enable us to generate paired data for rigorous evaluation of the translation quality.
-However, for a successful deployment of UI2I translation techniques, we must establish robust evaluation metrics and protocols.
-This is necessary for translating between simulated and real detector data, which are inherently unpaired.
-Such an evaluation process should consider two key aspects: 1) realism, a neural translator's ability to replicate the distinctive features of the target domain during translation, and 2) consistency, its capacity to translate without altering the underlying physical properties.
+We believe a robust evaluation protocol should focus on two aspects of the translation: 1) realism, a neural translator's ability to replicate the distinctive features of the target domain during translation, and 2) consistency, its capacity to translate without altering the underlying physical properties.
 In non-scientific UI2I translation tasks, established metrics such as Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} and Kernel Inception Distance (KID)~\cite{binkowski2018demystifying} are commonly used to assess realism.
-Still, these metrics are based on the \texttt{InceptionV3} network~\cite{InceptionV3} pretrained on the \texttt{ImageNet} dataset~\cite{imagenet}, casting doubts about their applicability to scientific image datasets.
-On the other hand, translation consistency is a relatively unexplored aspect of UI2I translation research.
-The exact definition of consistency in UI2I translation likely is dataset- and application-dependent.
-As far as we know, no established metrics or protocols exist for verifying such consistency.
+However, these metrics are based on the \texttt{InceptionV3} network~\cite{InceptionV3} pretrained on the \texttt{ImageNet} dataset~\cite{imagenet}, raising doubts about their applicability to scientific datasets.
+On the other hand, translation consistency remains a relatively unexplored aspect of UI2I translation research.
+The exact definition of consistency in UI2I translation is likely dataset- and application-dependent.
+As far as we know, no established metrics or protocols exist for verifying such consistency, making this a critical area for future research in UI2I translation for scientific applications.

-Throughout this work, we employ UI2I translation models based on the concept of cycle consistency.
-One assumption of such models is the possibility of establishing a one-to-one map between the two data domains.
-Unfortunately, this assumption may not be correct when translating between the simulation and real detector data.
-For example, real data may contain stochastic noise, while the simulation data are ``clean.''
-In such a case, each clean simulated sample can match infinitely many real data samples, differing only in the noise.
-Therefore, it is essential to investigate the performance of UI2I translation algorithms in scenarios where one-to-one translation is either impossible or undesirable.
+\paragraph{(Re)evaluation of systematic uncertainties in the presence of UI2I translation.} High-energy physics (HEP) experiments developed complex methods to estimate various systematic uncertainties affecting the final results (e.g.~\cite{abratenko2022search}).
+Incorporating UI2I translation into the standard simulation chain may present unique challenges specific to HEP experiments.
+These challenges are twofold: 1) estimating the systematic uncertainty (if any) stemming from the UI2I translation, and 2) understanding how the UI2I translation affects the already established systematic uncertainties.